 Atlas Cinema, Cinema theater in Beyoğlu, Turkey.

-The building was constructed in 1877 by Armenian banker Agop Koceyan as a private residence.
-It later transformed into a music hall before being converted into a cinema in 1948.
+The building was constructed in 1877 by an Armenian banker named Agop Koceyan as a private residence.
+It served as a music hall for several decades before being converted into a cinema in 1948.

 The community of curious travelers